EpicEric/duper/duper_website/docs/spec.md

 When transferring Duper files over the internet, the appropriate MIME type is `application/duper`.

-Webservers should also accept the `application/x-duper` MIME type.
+Webservers should also accept the `application/x-duper` and `application/json` MIME types.

 ## W3C-EBNF grammar